m3047/trualias/Grammar.md

 to the same account then the mail will be delivered to that account, otherwise it will be delivered to the `DEBUG_ACCOUNT`.

 _Context_ ambiguities arise where there is insufficient information to resolve the account to deliver to in one or more match expressions.
-If the match expression `match-this` were used with multiple accounts, and is flagged by the parser.
+If the match expression `match-this` (a string of nothing but literals) was used with multiple accounts, then it would be ambiguous and is flagged by the parser.
 It is possible that multiple match expressions could match the same input; if all of the match expressions map to the same account then the mail will be delivered to that account, otherwise it will be delivered to the `DEBUG_ACCOUNT`.